Aug 5, 2024

 This article discusses these types of invoice fraud, and how Fortiro Protect’s invoice fraud detection can combat them.

-Email compromise involves hacking into or intercepting a borrower’s or lender’s email communication to access legitimate invoices belonging to borrowers.
+Email compromise involves hacking into or intercepting a borrower’s or lender’s email to access legitimate invoices belonging to borrowers.
 With this information, fraudsters alter the invoices or create fake ones that seem authentic.
-They then send these invoices to the lenders, from a legitimate-looking email, providing new bank account details for payment.
+The fraudster then sends these invoices to the lender, from a legitimate-looking email, providing new bank account details for payment.
 As a result, payments intended for legitimate transactions are diverted into the fraudsters’ accounts.

 The scam may go undetected until the legitimate supplier asks for the missing payment, revealing that the payments were sent to the fraudsters’ account instead.